ranklessdev/hotel-management/README.md

 ## 📚 Learning Outcome

 This project helped me strengthen my frontend skills and explore backend integration using Express and MySQL.
-While my primary focus was on UI development, I took initiative to implement basic backend functionality to make the form fully functional.
+While my primary focus was on UI development, I took initiative to implement basic backend functionality to make the site fully functional.